Situation Critical

-Critical Situation (also known as Situation Critical in the UK) is an American documentary television series.
+Situation Critical (also known as Critical Situation in the US) is an American/British-produced documentary television programme.
 Produced in conjunction with the National Geographic Channel, the series examined various disasters or violent incidents.
+It was intended to extend Seconds from Disaster's brand to disasters that don't necessarily have an official investigation.
 The main tagline of the show reads, "This is Situation Critical," or some variation thereof.
-As of November 2007, 13 episodes have been aired.
+13 episodes were created for the show.